What Are Primary and Secondary Sources? Content Marketing Tips

-Why do you need good, reliable sources in content marketing anyway?
+Why do you need primary and secondary sources in content marketing anyway?

 You might be thinking, “Heck, I’m writing a blog post about a long-tail keyword phrase for a client that’s ultimately trying to draw in a prospective customer to buy what the client is selling.
 Why on earth do I need to worry about sources?
 This isn’t an eleventh-grade English class; I’m not writing an academic paper.”